 The role of an Agile Developer is not well-understood and many developers may have difficulty making this transition.

-In a traditional plan-driven environment (aka “Waterfall”), a developer might be able to sit in his/her cube with their headset on listening to some cool tunes and isolated from the rest of the world and simply write code.
+In a traditional plan-driven environment (aka “Waterfall”), a developer might be able to sit in his/her cube with their headset on listening to some cool tunes.
+And, he/she could be fairly isolated from the rest of the world and simply write code.
 That isn’t possible in a true Agile environment.

 The role of a developer in an Agile environment is significantly broader than that and includes:

 |Task/Project Management||Taking responsibility for estimating, planning, and managing all of his/her own tasks and reporting on progress.
 This role is essentially what a project manager might do on a very small scale.|

 |Effective Teamwork||Collaborating closely with all the other members of the team to take shared responsibility for the overall efforts that the team has committed to.
 This role is also similar to what a project manager might do but rather than being done by a single person with the title of “Project Manager”, the responsibility is distributed among all members of the team.|